exercism/v3/languages/fsharp/exercises/concept/discriminated-unions/.meta/design.md

 - Know what discriminated unions are.
 - Know how discriminated unions are different from enums.
 - Know how to define a discriminated union, with and without data.
-- Know how to use `match` to pattern match on discriminated unions.
+- Know how to pattern match on discriminated unions.
-- Know what pattern matching is.
-- Know about constant, identifier and wildcard patterns.
-- Know how to apply guards to patterns.
-- Know about exhaustiveness checking in pattern matching.

 ## Out of scope